 You are eligible to enroll at Tulsa Community College if you are a graduate of an accredited high school or at least 18 years of age and capable of benefiting from the courses offered.
 Enrollment Services may grant special permission to others.
 Prior to registration, your official transcripts should be sent to any Enrollment Services Office directly from the high school or college you previously attended.
-Also, appropriate placement exam scores, ACT, SAT or a similar battery of tests should be taken before you enroll.
+Also, appropriate placement exam scores, ACT, or a similar battery of tests should be taken before you enroll.
+It is, however, the student's responsibility to be sure that unwanted courses are dropped.
 Students meeting the criteria can enroll at TCC while in high school as a high school concurrent student.
 What If I Enroll and Then Can't Attend?

-Students who enroll at Tulsa Community College and do not make authorized payment arrangements will be removed (dropped) from courses.
-See drop procedures and academic calendar.
+Students who enroll at Tulsa Community College and are not able to attend should follow the published withdrawal or drop procedures.
 Will My Courses Transfer?

 All state-supported four-year colleges and universities in Oklahoma have an articulation agreement with Tulsa Community College.
 This means that if you earn the Associate in Arts (A.A.) or Associate in Science (A.S.) degree at Tulsa Community College, you automatically satisfy the general education requirements of these four-year colleges or universities.
 The articulation agreement does not apply to out-of-state colleges/universities or to private Oklahoma colleges/universities.
 Any student who wants to be assured that a specific course, group of courses, or degree program will transfer for equivalent credit should work with a TCC academic advisor or contact the senior transfer institution for academic advisement.
 Many courses in workforce development Certificate of Achievement or Associate in Applied Science (A.A.S.) degree programs will also transfer.
 Again, students who want to be assured that a specific course, group of courses, or workforce degree program will transfer for equivalent credit should work with a TCC academic advisor or contact the senior transfer institution for academic advisement.
-Students may find copies of signed articulation agreements with four-year colleges or universities at www.tulsacc.edu/programs-and-courses/university-transfer-general-information/signed-university-transferarticulation.
+Students may find copies of signed articulation agreements with four-year colleges or universities at www.tulsacc.edu/programs-and-courses/university-transfer-general-information/signed-university-transfer-articulation.
 What About Student Activities?